-The CMS not only allows for the addition and modification of content but is also the hub for advanced automated monitoring systems.
-Each Device in the field ping's its Transit Display server to let it know that it's alive and well.
+The CMS not only allows for the addition and modification of content.
+It is also the hub for advanced automated monitoring systems.
+For instance, each Device in the field ping's its Transit Display server to let it know that it's alive and well.
 If the server doesn't hear from a device for a pre-defined period of time, then the CMS server will send email notifications to Transit Display technicians to investigate further.

 Once our experienced technicians get involved, there are a number of tools available to them to resolve any potential issues.
-The CMS Dashboard shows near-real-time screen shots of what's being shown on each device, thanks to our custom CapAndSend software that is installed on each device.
-On top of being able to see what's being displayed, and assuming the issue isn't internet related, our technician can remote into any of the signage devices to perform maintenance or correct issues that may arise.
+The CMS Dashboard shows near-real-time screen shots of what's being shown on each device.
+This is thanks to our custom CapAndSend software that is installed on each device.
+On top of being able to see what's being displayed, our technician can remote into any of the signage devices.
+This is to perform maintenance or correct issues that may arise.

-If all else fails and depending on the maintenance agreement and physical location of your devices, we can deploy a Transit Display technician or a local contractor to investigate in person, or if you have technically inclined staff, we'll be happy to work with them remotely to resolve any issues.
+If all else fails, we can deploy a Transit Display technician or a local contractor to investigate in person.
+This is depending on the maintenance agreement and physical location of your devices.
+On the other hand, if you have technically inclined staff, we'll be happy to work with them remotely to resolve any issues.

-Our Transit Display system is designed and built from the ground up to be ADA compliant.
-In addition, we offer our Push-to-Talk (PTT) screen-reader system.
-The Transit Display PTT system consists of a small, weather-resistant, vandal-resistant, steel gang box and speaker mounted on or near the display in an accessible location.
+Our Transit Display system was designed and built from the ground up as ADA compliant.
+In addition, we offer our Text-to-Speech screen-reader system.
+The Transit Display system consists of a small, weather-resistant, vandal-resistant, steel gang box.
+In addition, a speaker mounted on or near the display in an accessible location.
 A push-button activates the system to read arrival times and other information shown on the screen.
 The system may also trigger large, pop-up text on the screen if desired.
-The system allows for a user to skip pieces of information by pressing the button multiple times until the desired piece of information is read.
+Users can skip pieces of information by pressing the button multiple times until the desired piece of information is read.